kaazing/javascript.client.tutorials/ws/README.md

-# Kaazing JavaScript WebSocket Echo Tutorial
+# Kaazing JavaScript WebSocket Tutorial

-This tutorial shows how JavaScript application can communicate over the web with an `echo` service running within Kaazing WebSocket Gateway using Kaazing JavaScript WebSocket Client library.
-The application sends text messages to the `echo` service over WebSocket using Kaazing JavaScript WebSocket Client library.
+This JavaScript application communicates with an `Echo` service hosted by Kaazing WebSocket Gateway.
+The application sends text and listens for messages with the `Echo` service over WebSocket.
-The `echo` service, running inside the Kaazing WebSocket Gateway, reflects back the message that is received by the JavaScript application.

-## Minimum Requirements for Running or Building Kaazing JavaScript WebSocket Echo Tutorial
+## Minimum Requirements for Running or Building

 * Node.js version 4.4 and higher
 * NPM v 3.9.5 and higher